sachin-iam/sachin-iam/README.md

 ## 🚀 Featured Projects

 ### 💻 **RoboBooks**
-A SaaS-based Accounting & Finance platform for bookkeeping and expense tracking.
+A SaaS-based accounting and finance platform for bookkeeping and expense tracking.
-**Tech:** React · Next.js · Node.js · MongoDB · Express.js · PostgreSQL
+**Tech:** React · Next.js · Node.js · MongoDB · Express · PostgreSQL

 ### 📁 **Sortify**
 A smart File & Task Organizer to categorize and manage data efficiently.